AI Technology as Interactional Human Culture

 In this interdisciplinary workshop, we discuss AI culture from a critical anthropological, sociological and linguistic perspective.
 We treat AI-culture as human and interactional practice and investigate it as embedded in wider social structures as well as linguistic conditions.
 Within this view, users and programmers of AI are no autonomous individuals but part of communities based on social affiliation, language, shared cultural practice and economic intentions.
 Together with scholars and practitioners, we seek to give attention to the people behind the systems and to their societal and linguistic embeddings and critically engage with the role of living human and ‘enlanguaged’ beings within AI systems.

-- Emily M. Bender, University of Washington
+- Emily M. Bender, University of Washington (online talk)

 - Joanna Rączaszek-Leonardi, University of Warsaw

 - Nicolas Flores-Herr, Fraunhofer Institute for Intelligent Analysis and Information Systems

 Given that human living beings construct and use AI technologies, we may understand such technologies as a complex type of interactional culture whose human participants are distributed in space and time.
 In this interactional ecology, language data are central as they ground many constructions and employments.
 And yet, languages are themselves an outcome of socio-technological histories and histories of inequality and not ‘raw data’.
 In this sense, data “do not offer access to the social world ‘as it is’ but an access to the procedures whereby powerful organizations attempt to construct a world on which they act” (Couldry and Hepp 2017: 163).